TEDx-Bedayia/platform/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES - READ BEFORE YOU START

+Hey, congratulations for making it onto the team!
+Quick reminder to use `npm run dev` while developing to check your changes in real time and fix any bugs before opening a pull request.
+Don't forget to use the .env file provided by your head.

 ### 🚨 CRITICAL WARNING FOR FUTURE TEAMS
 **DO NOT CREATE A NEW REPOSITORY FOR THIS PROJECT.**